zulip/zulip/docs/subsystems/logging.md

-# Logging and Error reporting
+# Logging and error reporting

 Having a good system for logging error reporting is essential to making a large project like Zulip successful.
 Without reliable error